binance-chain/docs-site/docs/smart-chain/guides/panama.md

 * If your deposit transaction is sent shortly before the closing deadline, there is a great chance that the transaction will not be confirmed before closing time.
 * The deposit address will be allocated for every swap, please don’t reuse it in the future.
 * If your deposit was already closed, please don’t transfer any tokens.
+* If your deposit transaction value is not enough, you cannot complete your deposit with multiple transactions.

 ## FAQ